LukeShortCloud/rootpages/markdown/openstack.md

 It is possible to easily install OpenStack as an all-in-one (AIO) server or onto a cluster of servers.
 Various tools exist for automating the deployment and management of OpenStack.

-## Automation - PackStack
+## Automation - Packstack

 Supported operating system: RHEL 7

-PackStack is part of the Red Hat Development of OpenStack (RDO).
+Packstack is part of the Red Hat Development of OpenStack (RDO).
 It's purpose is for providing small and simple demontrations of OpenStack.
 This tool does not handle any upgrades of the OpenStack services.

+### Automation - Packstack - Install

 First, install the required repositories for OpenStack.